Tebmer/Rereading-LLM-Reasoning/README.md

 The official code for the paper "Re-reading improves reasoning in large language models".
 Simply repeating the question to get bidirectional understanding for improving reasoning.

-Code coming soon.
+Code will be availabel soon.
 Stay tuned.